-It's great to be back!
-The following students were recognized for their scholarship and character this morning.
-Great job scholars!
+The following students were recognized for their character on 11/9.
+Great job!

 The following students were recognized this morning for their scholarship and character.
-Congratulations and keep up the good work!
+Great job scholars!